masdot/masdot/README.md

 - 🔭 I’m currently working on the [CDA Corona-Data-Project](#repo-link)
 - 👯 I’m looking to collaborate on with other devs to improve the CDA Corona-Data-Project (Open-Source)
+- ☕ Nothing beats a good cup of coffee or a good wine 🍷

 ### Languages and Tools i work with: